Sentiments of Bureaucracies: Affective Dynamics in the Digital Transformation of German Immigration Management

 Dr. Larissa Vetters

-This four-year project will ethnographically trace whether and how bureaucratic sentiments (understood as both evaluative emotional repertoires and regimes of meaning) change when digital technologies are introduced into the administrative process of determining asylum status or deciding on residence permits.
-We ask how these (digitalized) bureaucratic sentiments affect the outcome of such decisions.
-The project thus raises fundamental questions regarding the emotional and affective dimensions of new modes of governance and their implications for negotiating citizenship rights and participation under conditions of globalization.
-Carried out in the framework of the Collaborative Research Centre (CRC; in German, Sonderforschungsbereich, SFB) Affective Societies at the Freie Universität Berlin, the project will contribute to the CRC’s overall aim to explore how societal transformations not only produce new affective dynamics, but are also brought about by the institutionalization of affective regimes.
-Based at the Law & Anthropology Department of the Max Planck Institute for Social Anthropology and the Institute for Social and Cultural Anthropology at Martin Luther University Halle, the research team brings a particular perspective grounded in the interdisciplinary field of law and anthropology to this endeavour.
+Carried out in the framework of the Colloborative Research Centre (CRC; in German, Sonderforschungsbereich, SFB) Affective Societies at the Freie Universität Berlin, the project contributed to the CRC’s overall aim of exploring how societal transformations not only produce new affective dynamics, but can also be brought about by the institutionalization of affective regimes.
+Based at the Law and Anthropology Department of the Max Planck Institute for Social Anthropology and the Institute for Social and Cultural Anthropology at Martin Luther University Halle, the research team brought to this endeavour a particular perspective grounded in the interdisciplinary field of law and anthropology.
+The project laid the empirical and conceptual groundwork for establishing an interface between affect studies, digitalization research, and anthropological studies on law, state and bureaucracy.
+This will facilitate further ethnographic investigations into the emotional and affective dimensions of new modes of governance and their implications for negotiating citizenship rights and the politics of belonging under conditions of globalization.